blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 ### Features

-The SoftPhone sample app allows the user to do the following:
+The SoftPhone example application allows the user to do the following:

-- Start calls by entering a user id
+* Start calls by entering a user id
-- Accept/Decline incoming calls
+* Accept/Decline incoming calls
-- View a call history list
+* View a call history list
-- Enable video in a call
+* Enable video in a call

 <br>
 <p align="center">